ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 The VMware HCX™ service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 You can modernize your VMware® environment from VMware vSphere® 5.1 to the most recent vSphere version without needing to refactor or modify your existing application, as HCX enables this seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
 {: shortdesc}

+The current VMware HCX version that is installed is periodically updated to the most recent version of HCX.
+{: note}

 For VMware NSX-T™ instances, VMware HCX requires you to use one of the following licenses from IBM Cloud: